(613) 533-2901 (M.Sc. and Ph.D. Programs)

-Faculty members conduct research in a wide variety of areas related to epidemiology, clinical trials, biostatistics, health services research, health policy, and health economics.
-Within these broad disciplines, specific content strengths include: cancer epidemiology, biostatistics methodology, injury epidemiology, environmental health, developmental disabilities, psychiatric epidemiology, mental health, home care, health reimbursement mechanisms, health care utilization, and community care.
-Opportunities in many of these areas are strengthened by formal affiliations with research groups such as: The Canadian Cancer Trials Group (CTTG) and the Division of Cancer Care and Epidemiology, both located in the Queen's Cancer Research Institute, Centre for Health Services and Policy Research, Queen's - ICES Health Services Research, Social Program Evaluation Group, the Centre for Studies in Primary Care, the Centre for Obesity and Research Education(CORE), the Nursing (PRN) Group, Mental Health Research Group, KFL&A Public Health, and the Clinical Research Unit at Kingston General Hospital.
+Faculty members conduct research in a wide variety of areas related to epidemiology, clinical trials, biostatistics, health services research, health policy, health economics, and other fields.
+Within these broad disciplines, specific content strengths include: cancer epidemiology, biostatistics methodology, social epidemiology, environmental health, developmental disabilities, psychiatric epidemiology, mental health, home care, health reimbursement mechanisms, health care utilization, and community care.
+Opportunities in many of these areas are strengthened by formal affiliations with research groups such as: The Canadian Cancer Trials Group (CCTG) and the Division of Cancer Care and Epidemiology (CCE), both located in the Queen's Cancer Research Institute (QCRI), the Health Services and Policy Research Institute (HSPRI), ICES Queen’s, KFL&A Public Health, and Kingston Health Sciences Centre / Kingston General Hospital Clinical Research Services (CRS).

-PhD candidates who are accepted into the program will be guaranteed four year funding of $18,000 per year minimum.
+Ph.D. candidates who are accepted into the program will be guaranteed four year funding of $21,000 per year minimum.
 This amount may be higher based upon available external and internal awards.

-Funding is provided for all first and second year full-time MSc students with a current guaranteed minimum of $10,000 per year.
+Funding is provided for all first and second year full-time M.Sc. students with a current guaranteed minimum of $12,000 per year.
 Qualified candidates will be automatically nominated for internal Queen's Fellowship and Graduate Awards.
 Students who are eligible are required to apply for Ontario Graduate Scholarships, and encouraged to apply for other major awards available through national, provincial, or private funding bodies.

-There is no funding for students in the professional MPH program, although some of the practicums offered for the summer term will provide funding.
+There is no funding for students in the professional M.P.H. program, although some of the practicums offered for the summer term may provide funding.